 If your employer denies your workers’ comp claim, you have the right to appeal the decision and your case will be decided by a Workers’ Compensation judge.
 Depending on the specific circumstances of your case, you may also have potential personal injury claims against your employer for negligence or premises liability.
 Our Philadelphia Workers’ Compensation attorneys analyze your case and provide the advice and resources you need to understand your options and make the best decisions for your future.

 Workers’ Compensation claims can be confusing and overwhelming.
 At McCann & Wall, LLC, our Philadelphia Workers’ Compensation lawyers work hard to provide personalized and responsive representation in a compassionate environment.
 To discuss your options during a free consultation, contact us online or call 215-569-8488 or 302-888-1221.
-We serve clients in Southeast Pennsylvania including Delaware County and Chester County as well as in the states of New Jersey and Delaware.
+We serve clients in Southeast Pennsylvania including Delaware County, Chester County and Montgomery County as well as in the states of New Jersey and Delaware.